 ALR Initiative — Archive

-Echo Classification (EC)
+Echo Classification System

 System Classification

-System Name: Echo Classification System Abbreviation: EC Maintained By: ALR Initiative Used By: Reality Investigation Division, Echo Research Division
+System Name: Echo Classification System Abbreviation: EC Maintained By: ALR Initiative Used By: Reality Investigation Division, Echo Research Division Status: Active

 These remnants are formally designated as E.C.H.O. objects.